orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 ## Getting Hold of an RCX on Ebay

 The RCX is quite hard to find, especially at a good price, and while the more recent NXT has a lot to offer, this is still a classic kit.
 Especially if you like to do Lego robotics but with classic studded Technic beam construction.
-It is worth asking a seller if the RCX can come with a DOA guarantee so you will get it in working order.
+It is worth asking a seller if the RCX can come with a DOA guarantee so you will get RCX in working order.

 Look for listings that show a display on the LCD.
 Beware that the original CD's are almost certainly not going to work with a modern PC, so you are probably expecting to use NQC or an alternative firmware.

 Beware that motors, and the motor driver chips on an RCX can both not be working.
-When you get it, try making sure each motor port goes in both directions, to try each motor, and then validate the sensors and sensor ports too.
+When you get your RCX, try making sure each motor port goes in both directions, to try each motor, and then validate the sensors and sensor ports too.

 This should also mean having tried the IR tower and connection to the RCX - which can also fail.